v-v/BiDNN/README.md

 =====
 Bidirectional (Symmetrical) Deep Neural Networks

-As described in: V. Vukotić, C. Raymond, and G. Gravier.
-Bidirectional Joint Representation Learning with Symmetrical Deep Neural Networks for Multimodal and Crossmodal Applications.
+As originally described in: V. Vukotić, C. Raymond, and G. Gravier. **Bidirectional Joint Representation Learning with Symmetrical Deep Neural Networks for Multimodal and Crossmodal Applications**.
 In *Proceedings of the 2016 ACM International Conference on Multimedia Retrieval (ICMR)*, pages 343–346.
-ACM, 2016.
+ACM, New York, 2016.
 (Available [here](https://hal.inria.fr/hal-01314302/document))

+and evaluated in more details in: V. Vukotić, C. Raymond, and G. Gravier.  **Multimodal and Crossmodal Representation Learning from Textual and Visual Features with Bidirectional Deep Neural Networks for Video Hyperlinking**.
+In *ACM Multimedia 2016 Workshop: Vision and Language Integration Meets Multimedia Fusion (iV&L-MM'16)*, ACM, Amsterdam, 2016.
+(Available [here](https://hal.inria.fr/hal-01374727/document))

 BiDNNs are similar to (or a variation of) multimodal autoencoders.
 They offer crossmodal translation and superior multimodal embedding created in a common representation created by the two crossmodal translation.
 The following picture illustrates the architectural differences of classical multimodal autoencoders and BiDNNs: